 The cooling system in the vehicle is filled with DEX-COOL engine coolant.
-This coolant needs to be checked and replaced at appropriate intervals.
-See Maintenance Schedule \Rightarrow 322.
+This coolant is designed to remain in the vehicle for five years or 240 000 km (150,000 mi), whichever occurs first.

 The following explains the cooling system and how to check and add coolant when it is low.
-If there is a problem with engine overheating, see Engine Overheating \Rightarrow 253.
+If there is a problem with engine overheating, see Engine Overheating \$\phi\$ 258.